ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/data-sources/mysql.md

 ### GUI Mode

 GUI mode can be used to query MySQL database without writing queries.

-Select **GUI mode** from the dropdown and then choose the operation **Bulk update using primary key**.
-Enter the **Table** name and **Primary key column** name.
-Now, in the editor enter the records in the form of an array of objects.
-Each object should contain the primary key column and the columns to be updated.
+1. Select **GUI mode** from the dropdown.
+2. Choose the operation **Bulk update using primary key**.
+3. Enter the **Table** name and **Primary key column** name.
+4. In the editor enter the records in the form of an array of objects.
+5. Click on the **Run** button to run the query.

 **Example:**